tyler-johnson/json-toolkit/README.md

 ##### `save( [ file ] [, callback ] )`

 Saves data as JSON to `file`.
-If `file` is not used, the internal file property is used instead.
+If `file` is not provided, the internal file property is used instead.
 On completion, the internal file property is set to `file`. `callback` is called with one argument, `error`.

 ##### `toPrettyString( [ indent ] )`